-What does a “good job” for the 75-million high school-educated-only workforce entail anymore?
+What does a “good job” for the 75 million high school-educated-only workforce entail anymore?
 CEW says that a good job begins with a $35,000 base salary which turns out to be $17 an hour.
 Of these 30 million good jobs out there, 14 million of them can earn workers between $35K and $55K.

-Many of these good jobs are now being found in growth sectors in finance and healthcare, reflecting the rise of middle-skilled work requiring some college or technical certification.
+Many of these good jobs are now being found in growth sectors in finance and healthcare, reflecting the rise of middle-skill work requiring some college or technical certification.
 CEW reports that the number of good jobs decreased for high school-only workers but the number of good jobs requiring an Associate’s degree increased by 83 percent.

-As The nation’s workforce adapts to pressures brought on by structural unemployment by re-skilling for good jobs, it has turned out to be a boon for the current low unemployment economy.
+As the nation’s workforce adapts to pressures brought on by structural unemployment by re-skilling for good jobs, it has turned out to be a boon for the current low unemployment economy.

 CEW says that “skilled-service” jobs have surpassed the amount of lost “good jobs” in dominant employment sectors like manufacturing and transportation.
 Since 1991, these industries have experienced a loss of around 3 million jobs, due to increased automation and offshoring.
 What the study found was that skilled-services employment netted 4 million good jobs in that time.